-The seeker orally presents his or her spiritual autobiography to provide insight into their personality, strengths, and weaknesses and includes four or five significant life experiences that have helped shape their present identity and life direction.
-The congregational discernment committee should become sensitive to the following characteristics in the seeker.
+This is an important time for both the discerner and the CDC members to tell their stories and begin trusting each other.
+The discerner orally presents his or her spiritual autobiography to provide insight into their personality, strengths, and weaknesses and includes four or five significant life experiences that have helped shape their present identity and life direction.
+The CDC members should become sensitive to the following characteristics in the discerner.

 - Communication skills

 - Personal integrity and self-esteem

 - Physical health and energy

 Members of the group are invited to briefly share their own spiritual autobiography.
 The CDC members and the discerner can reflect on commonalities of the spiritual journey.